j3soon/speech-to-windows-input/README.md

 - `PrioritizeLatencyOrAccuracy`: Select the recognition mode between `"Latency"` and `"Accuracy"`.
 - `SoundEffect`: Determines whether the program should play a hint sound when the speech recognition starts/stops.
 - `InputIncrementally`: Determines whether the program should input incrementally (revise with backspace along the way), or simply input once when the recognition result is confirmed.
+- `OutputForm`: Select the recognition output, can be `"Text"`, `"Lexical"`, or `"Normalized"`.
+See the [output form details](https://docs.microsoft.com/en-us/dotnet/api/microsoft.cognitiveservices.speech.detailedspeechrecognitionresult?view=azure-dotnet) for more information.
+- `AutoPunctuation`: Determines whether to automatically insert punctuation.
+- `DetailedLog`: Determines whether to log confidence, recognized words, and other recognition details.

 ## Program Hint